finagle/finch/docs/src/main/tut/user-guide.md

 ### Streaming

-`finch-iteratee` module enables high-level support of chunked request and response streaming using [iteratee.io](https://github.com/travisbrown/iteratee) and `circe-streaming` libraries.
-It allows to encode and decode newline delimeted JSON streams, but also supports binary and text streaming.
+The `finch-iteratee` module enables high-level support of chunked request and response streaming using [iteratee.io](https://github.com/travisbrown/iteratee) and `circe-streaming` libraries.
+It allows encoding and decoding newline delimited JSON streams, but also supports binary and text streaming.
 Concept of [iteratee](https://en.wikipedia.org/wiki/Iteratee) could be complicated for understanding, but proves itself very powerful and useful abstraction over processing sequential data.
-API of `iteratee.io` library is transparent and covers most of the potential use cases.
+The API of `iteratee.io` library is transparent and covers most of the potential use cases.

 Main points: